 Classical music isn't the first thing that most people associate with Ireland.

-Composer, pianist and performer Mícheál Ó Súilleabháin integrated traditional Irish music with classical and jazz arrangements.
-He also founded and lectured at the Irish World Academy of Music and Dance at the University of Limerick.
+Composer, pianist and performer Mícheál Ó Súilleabháin is credited with mixing traditional Irish music successfully with classical and jazz arrangements.
+He also founded the Irish World Academy of Music and Dance at the University of Limerick.
 Not a bad little resumé!

 Sadly, Ó Súilleabháin passed away in 2018.
 Here's a virtuoso performance of his with the RTÉ Concert Orchestra from 2011.